California Democrats agree to delay health care worker minimum wage increase to help balance budget

 SACRAMENTO, Calif. -- Democrats in California have agreed to delay a minimum wage increase for about 426,000 health care workers to help balance the state's budget.

-The agreement between Gov. Gavin Newsom and legislative leaders is part of a larger plan to close an estimated $46.8 billion budget shortfall — the second year in a row the nation's most populous state has had a multi-billion dollar deficit.
+The agreement between Gov. Gavin Newsom and legislative leaders is part of a larger plan to close an estimated $46.8 billion shortfall — the second year in a row the nation's most populous state has had a multibillion-dollar deficit.

-Health care workers in California were supposed to get a raise on July 1, part of a plan to gradually increase their pay to $25 per hour over the next decade.
-Now, if approved by the state Legislature next week, they could get that raise on Oct.
-15 — but only if California's revenues between July and September are at least 3% higher than what state officials have estimated.
+Health care workers were supposed to get a raise July 1, part of a plan to gradually increase their pay to $25 per hour over the next decade.
+Now, if approved by the Legislature next week, they could get that raise Oct.
+15 — but only if California's revenues between July and September are at least 3% higher than what officials have estimated.

 If that doesn't happen, the raise won't start until Jan.
 1 at the latest.